philipstubbs13/Bamazon/README.md

 <p>In this query, note the following:</p>
 <ul>
 	<li>The department_id, department_name, and overhead_costs columns are selected from the departments table.</li>
 	<li>The SQL SUM function is used to calculate product sales for all the products in a department.
-The SUM of the product sales from the products table for each department is selected.
 This information is stored using the alias department_sales.</li>
-	<li>Adding DISTINCT to the query ensures that there are no duplicate departments in the joined table.</li>
+	<li>Adding DISTINCT ensures that there are no duplicate departments in the joined table.</li>
 	<li>INNER JOIN is used to join from the departments table where deparment name from departments table equals department name from products table.</li>
 	<li>This query groups the table by the department_name column.</li>
 	<li>This query orders the results by the department_sales column (that is, from highest sales to lowest)</li>
 </ul>
-<p>When this query is executed against the products table and the departments table, a joined table similar to the following example is returned.</p>
+<p>When this query is executed, a joined table similar to the following example is returned.</p>
 <img src="readme_images/joined_table.png">
 <p>Looking at this joined table, you will notice that total profit is not stored in the database.
 Total profit is calculated on the fly by taking the difference between department sales and overhead costs.</p>